 Bird feeders also support birds, to compensate for habitat loss in the local area.
 If you have any trees in your garden, you may even have a few birds creating their nests!

 Help birds compensate for habitat loss and climate change.

 Bird feeders are particularly valuable in urban areas.
 Most research shows that well-fed birds are able to build better nests, lay stronger eggs, and raise healthier babies.

 When thinking about integrating a man-made fish pond into your garden, it may seem like a lot of effort.
-When in fact, once you do your research they surprising do not require much maintenance and look great all year round.
+However, once you do your research, they surprisingly do not require much maintenance and look great all year round.

-Placing a small amount of compost heap and log piles will encourage amphibians into your garden if accessible.
+A small amount of compost and log piles will encourage amphibians into your garden if accessible.

-Being mindful of the type of products you’re using on your plants to help them grow and them chemicals used when cleaning in and around your garden is a vital key to having a wildlife friendly garden.
-Any type of product which disturbs the links in the food change will have a negative effect on your garden, for both the creatures and your plants.
+Being mindful of the type of products you’re using on your plants to help them grow and the chemicals used when cleaning in and around your garden is vital to having a wildlife-friendly garden.
+Any type of product which disturbs the links in the food chain will have a negative effect on your garden, for both the creatures and your plants.
 Ideally, try to stay away from chemicals such as herbicides and insecticides.

 If you decide to make your garden more wildlife friendly, we’d love to hear from you!